skym97/watch_more_movies/docs/index.md

 # Watch More Movies

-A service that recommends international or lesser known movies based on popular/recent movies.
+Watch More Movies provides a cloud-hosted database where users can receive or recommend international or lesser known movie recommendations based off a popular/recent movie of their choice.

+## Overview

+Learn more about this service by reading the [overview](docs/overview.md).

 ## Quickstart